Connect with others who understand.

 Numbness and Tingling

-Cold sensitivity can cause varying degrees of numbness and tingling in people with MS. These symptoms may include:
+Cold sensitivity can cause varying degrees of numbness and tingling in people with MS. These sensory symptoms may include:

 • Paresthesias — Pins-and-needles feeling